Playwright proxy setup

 Playwright proxy FAQ

 Does Playwright proxy auth use headers?
-No. Use the proxy username and password fields.
-Headers authenticate to websites, not to the proxy tunnel.
+No. Credentials go in the proxy username and password fields, because headers authenticate to websites, not to the proxy tunnel.

 Should I launch one browser per proxy?
-Use one browser per hard rotation.
-Use one context per sticky identity.
-Do not expect a live page to swap tunnels cleanly.
+Use one browser per hard rotation and one context per sticky identity.
+A live page cannot swap tunnels cleanly.

 A real debug order

-This order keeps target blocking out of the proxy-auth check.
-It also catches old environment variables and pasted whitespace early.
+This order keeps target blocking out of the proxy-auth check, and it surfaces stale environment variables and pasted whitespace before they cost an evening.